 No web hosting company is free from malware and server issues.
 I learned this first hand in September 2018 when my trusted hosting company had their servers go down because of human error and their backups were not working as planned.
 Eventually, all sites came back up from a second backup.
 I preface this section by stating, MAKE SURE YOU HAVE YOUR OWN WEBSITE BACKUP.
 Even the big guys such as Amazon and Google will lose service and it is always wise to have a copy of your site in your own hands.
 I offer this through my Website Care Plan by backing sites up daily and providing the site owners with a fresh weekly copy of their backups.
 However, it is good to know if your hosting company provides you backups, and you know where to find them and how to restore them.

 It is also good to understand what your hosting company’s security policy is for their accounts.
 I have had bad experiences with some hosting companies where they do not suspend an account on the same server for sending spam or being hacked and then all sites using that same IP address on the server are punished by Google or Internet Server Providers.
-The current company I use for hosting will suspend a compromised site, making it only usually via password, until the site is cleaned and all issues are resolved.
+The current company I use for hosting will suspend a compromised site, making it only usable via password, until the site is cleaned and all issues are resolved.
 Because of this, the site does not affect it’s site neighbors on the same server.
 This is a much better way of handling infected websites.

 These are the top 5 features I look for in good web hosting.
 Did you notice I did not mention cost?
 In web hosting, you don’t want to scrimp on features and security because of a low cost.
 Doing so could mean the loss of business and traffic to your website.
 You want a hosting partner that cares about the well being of THEIR customers and the sites on their servers.
 That is why after many interviews and research I hired MDD Hosting to host all my accounts.
 This is not a well-known company to most every day users but after reading their fantastic reviews in independent hosting forums and from their users as well as asking their tech support team many many questions, I selected them to host my websites in Oct 2014.
 I was super impressed and still am.
 Their support staff is knowledgeable, quick and professional and I feel that my clients’ sites are in good hands.